Ikotun

 Ikotun also known as Ikotun Road is a metropolitan city and community located in the Alimosho local government area of Lagos State, Nigeria.

 Geography

-The Ikotun roundabout road leads to four dimension which leads to Ijegun and the Synagogue Church of All Nations which is located along the road of Ikotun-Egbe.
+The Ikotun roundabout has to four outlets which lead to Ijegun via the Ijegun road to its west, Iyana-Ipaja via the Ikotun-Idimu road to its east, Isolo via the Isolo/Ikotun road to its south (the Synagogue Church of All Nations is located along this road on the Ikotun-Egbe axis) and to Igando via the Igando road to its north.
 It also has the Lagos Bus Rapid Transit System.

 Market

-Ikotun Market also known as irepodun market is an open-air market located in Ikotun.
-The market which is particularly known for its price-based selling technique has about 8,400 lock-up shops and over 10,000 traders-selling items ranging from foodstuff to clothes, appliances, gadgets and so on, making it one of the biggest markets in Lagos and a major contributor to the growth of the economy of the state.
+Ikotun Market also known as Irepodun market is an open-air market located in Ikotun.
+The market which is particularly known for its price-based selling technique has about 8,400 lock-up shops and over 10,000 traders-selling items ranging from foodstuff to clothes, appliances, gadgets and so on, making it one of the biggest markets in Alimosho local government, Lagos and a major contributor to the growth of the economy of the state.